Pensions are a funny thing because although the idea is simple enough, the application seems unnecessarily complex.

 Myth #4: If you lose a pension, it’s gone forever

 This myth is an excellent bit of scaremongering!
 While losing your pension isn’t ideal, it certainly isn’t the end of it – not by a long shot.
-If you’ve found yourself in this position, then we’ve put together a quick guide to finding lost pensions.
+If you’ve found yourself in this position, then we’ve put together a quick guide to finding old pensions.

 The important thing to note is that you’re not the first person to lose a pension, you won’t be the last, and with a little bit of digging, you will be able to find it again.